A+ A A-

 iii.
 A unique PIN code, which students should use to create their application accounts on the PFP Portal at https://pfp.polytechnic.edu.sg/PFP/pfp_application.html.

-All Secondary 4 Normal (Academic) students who intend to apply for the PFP should report for Secondary 5 on 2 January 2024, even if they have met the PFP eligibility criteria based on their GCE N-Level results received in December 2023.
+All Secondary 4 Normal (Academic) students who intend to apply for the PFP should report for Secondary 5 in January each year, even if they have met the PFP eligibility criteria based on their GCE N-Level results received in December the year before.
 Eligible students will subsequently be able to submit their applications for the PFP upon release of the GCE O-Level results.
 If their applications are successful, they will be required to attend classes up till the last Friday of January.
-The polytechnics will contact PFP-bound students regarding enrolment and matriculation in February / March 2024.
+The polytechnics will contact PFP-bound students regarding enrolment and matriculation in February / March.

 i.
 Students' computed raw ELMAB3 aggregate scores (excluding CCA points);